theunicornguild/the-reading-potato/17_review_contribution/04_python_3_static_files.md

     </head>
 ```

-We linked the css file using the in the `base.html` so that all pages will then have access to it.
+We linked the css file in the `base.html` so that all pages will have access to it.